We're having some problems out there on the phones.

 They couldn't exist without having seats of power at the Democrat Party power table.

-Uh it's all about elections, it's all about power and maintaining it.
+It's all about power and maintaining it.

-You ever wonder why all of these downtrodden middle class, miserable, unhappy Americans continually vote Democrat?
+You ever wonder why all of these downtrodden, middle-class, miserable, unhappy Americans continually vote Democrat?

-Have you ever been amazed by how they continue to complain to the very people they're voting for?
+Have you been amazed by how they continue to complain to the very people they're voting for?

 Rich people are going to give it to them.